mgkha/7peaks-frontend/README.md

 ## This project is focused on

 - Mobile Responsive; Production ready
-- Clean code and easy to maintain
+- Clean code, test driven and easy to maintain
 - Organized file structure
 - No complex state management
 - Flexible and reuseable components